-It is always a good idea to book your guided tour in advance, especially when you are visiting during high season (May through September).
+It is always a good idea to book your local tour guide in advance, especially when you are visiting during high season (May through September).
 However, I may have had a cancellation in which case I would be able to accommodate you.
-If it is not possible for me to be your guide I would be happy to recommend a colleague with whom I collaborate regularly.
-The price and timetable (the price doesn’t change with the number of people), should be paid in cash at the end of the tour or in advance by Paypal or Bank Transfer (commission on these payments to be paid by the client) or occasionally at the end of the tour with credit card or cash.
+If it is not possible for me to be your local tour guide, I would be happy to recommend a colleague with whom I collaborate regularly.
+The price and timetable (the price doesn’t change with the number of people), should be paid in cash at the end of the guided tour or in advance by Paypal or Bank Transfer (commission on these payments to be paid by the client) or occasionally at the end of the tour with credit card or cash.
 Entrance fees, tastings and transport are not included, I am happy to accompany you in your own vehicle.
 If, however, you would like to completely relax and enjoy the experience fully I can organize a quote for a driver and car.
 For a lot of the tours (like Siena) a car is not necessary.

 Every season has its charm in Tuscany.
 The majority of tourists prefer to come in high season from April through to October.
 However, November is also a fantastic time with the new Olive Oil, white truffles, chestnuts, and also the peace and tranquility of fewer tourists and a very pleasant climate.
 The summer months can be very hot and as such we recommend that you stay in a villa with a pool.
 A large part of our music festivals and village fairs take place from June through to September.